-She is a consumer champion who is Chair of the Money Advice Liaison Group, non-executive Director of the Lending Standards Board, a member of the Fundraising Regulator Standards Board, The Equity Release Council Standards Board and the Ofgem Consumer Progress Panel.
-She is an Ambassador for the Money Advice Trust and IPSE the organisation for freelancers and the self-employed.
+She is Chair of the BSI Consumer Forum; a non-executive Director of 2 organisations; and a member of the Standards Boards of the Fundraising Regulator and The Equity Release Council.
+She is also an Ambassador for the Money Advice Trust and Business Debtline.

 As CEO of Ascension Ventures, Jean has lead the investment of over 85 early stage technology businesses, a number of them with a social impact focus.
 Jean has over 20 years experience working in media and digital businesses.
 After obtaining his MBA from INSEAD in 1996, he became Head of Distribution for MTV Europe out of the London office.

 Sara is the Chief Executive of the Barrow Cadbury Trust in the UK.
 Her career has included ten years as Deputy Director of the City of London’s largest foundation.
 Before that, she had a career in operating charities including as Chief Executive of a major homelessness charity and before that, ran a network of women’s domestic violence refuge provision in South London.

 Sara is Chair of the European Foundation Council’s Diversity, Migration and Integration Network and serves on the Advisory Boards of Big Society Capital and the Impact Investing Hub.
 She has served on a number of other national Boards, including the lottery distributors and social investors.
 Her background is in activism, particularly in the domestic violence movement and in local community family provision.

 Tom Colborne - Comic Relief